What is the downside of Pluto TV?

 Q: Can I watch live TV on Pluto TV?

-A: Yes, Pluto TV provides a selection of live channels that cover various genres, including news, sports, and entertainment.
+A: Yes, Pluto TV offers a variety of live channels that cover news, sports, entertainment, and more.

 Conclusion

-While Pluto TV offers an extensive collection of free content, it does come with a few downsides.
-The limitations in terms of content variety, the presence of advertisements, and navigation challenges may deter some users.
+While Pluto TV offers an enticing proposition with its extensive library of free content, it does come with a few downsides.
+The limitations in terms of content selection, the presence of advertisements, and navigation issues may deter some users.
 However, for those seeking a cost-effective streaming option with a diverse range of channels and on-demand content, Pluto TV remains a viable choice.